Service · M365 InstantOn

 What’s the capacity for Launch engagements?

-We accept four net-new Launch engagements per quarter on the Standard track, and two on the Critical Access Hospital Edition.
-That’s the operational ceiling for our delivery team while honoring the 14-Day Launch Promise.
+We accept a fixed number of net-new Launch engagements per quarter.
+That’s the operational ceiling for our delivery team while honoring the Deployment Promise.
 When a quarter fills, the next quarter opens for booking.
 No urgency theater: real deadlines are urgency enough.

 Book a 30-minute fit call.

 We come prepared with what we can already see about your environment.
-You walk us through what we’re missing: your size, your stack, your timeline, your constraints, your funder and audit pressures.
+You walk us through what we’re missing: your size, your stack, your constraints, your compliance and audit pressures.
 You leave with a written fit assessment either way, and no pressure to commit on the call.

 If we agree it’s a fit, kickoff is within five business days.
 If we agree it isn’t, you keep the assessment and use it however helps.